 Whether the worker directs his own finances, and

 The overall relationship between the worker and the company.

-Workers for Uber and Lyft frequently work at other professions or occupations and drive as a side job, working as many as many or as few hours as they would like, so they retain a high level of financial control.
+Workers for Uber and Lyft frequently work at other professions or occupations and drive as a side job, working as many or as few hours as they would like, so they retain a high level of financial control.
 In terms of the overall relationship, the companies do not give drivers benefits like paid leave, pension opportunities, or health care and they specifically maintain that the drivers are independent contractors.
-Uber and Lyft contend that their own primary business service is not actually providing transportation to passengers but merely acting as a broker-agent between available drivers and potential riders; however, it would seem likely that the drivers are performing an “essential service” to the business’ operation.
+Uber and Lyft contend that their primary business service is not actually providing transportation to passengers but merely acting as a broker-agent between available drivers and potential riders; however, it would seem likely that the drivers are performing an “essential service” to the business’ operation.